A Complete Guide to Caring for Mass Cane Plant

 Read more

-Improve air circulation, reduce humidity, and apply a fungicide if necessary.
+You need to improve air circulation, reduce humidity, and apply a fungicide if necessary.
 For pests, clean the leaves and use insecticidal soap or neem oil.

 Read more